Updated

 2.3 Violation of constitutional rights

-Sometimes the police will violate a person’s constitutional rights in the course of arresting someone or investigating a case.
+Sometimes the police will violate a person’s constitutional rights when arresting someone or investigating a case.
 For example, law enforcement can sometimes:

 - conduct an unlawful search or seizure,